ChantellZibi/Data-Analysis-Portfolio/README.md

  ### Maji Ndogo Data Exploration

-**Project Overview:** This data analysis project aims to provide insights into specific provinces or towns in Maji Ndogo where some water sources area abundant and where some are lacking.
+**Project Overview:** This data analysis project aims to provide insights into water sources in Maji Ndogo that affect most people so that they can be improved to benefit the residents.

 **Code:** [Data Exploration Project Queries: Maji Ndogo](https://github.com/ChantellZibi/Portfolio-Projects/blob/main/Maji%20Ndogo%20Data%20Exploration.sql)